jason912/GlineMesh/README.md

 1. Install Certificate: In your Niagara Workbench and Station, install the gline.pem certificate file.
 2. Add the JAR: Import the AIbotAgent-rt.jar library into your Niagara project.
-3. Get Your License: Send us your host ID at mailto:jason.zhang@gline-net.com, and we'll provide you with a temporary trial license.
+3. Get Your License: Send us your host ID at mailto: jason.zhang@gline-net.com, and we'll provide you with a temporary trial license.
 4. Ready to Go: Once activated, you can start calling AI services directly from your Niagara Station.

 Features: